-The Lemon Tree House was founded by Julie Jolicoeur and Erinn Beth Langille in 2013.
+The Lemon Tree House was founded in 2013.

-The residency has had the benefit of a wide range of impressive staff and their participation remains an integral part of The Lemon Tree House experience.
+The residency has had the benefit of a wide range of impressive staff over the years and their participation remains an integral part of The Lemon Tree House experience.

-If you are interested in applying for one of our work exchange programs or are looking to discuss related financial aid, please follow link below.
-Of particular interest are these skills: graphic design, web and tech development, advertising and marketing, cooking, dishwashing, photography and videography--but we are always open to discussing options.
-Please include a letter of intent.
-At present The Lemon Tree House has several work exchange positions available for the 2016/2017 seasons.
+If you are interested in applying for one of our work exchange programs or are looking to discuss financial aid, please follow link below and send us the usual application as well as a letter of intent by e-mail to: email@example.com.
+Of particular interest are these skills: serving, driving, drafting contracts, advertising & marketing, social media, photography and videography, drone photography & videography, admin & data input, --but we are always open to discussing options.